mruby/mruby/doc/mruby3.md

 * `boxing`: compiles all three boxing options
 * `clang-asan`: compiles with `clang`'s Address Sanitizer

-You can specify the build configration file with the `MRUBY_CONFIG` environment variable (or `CONFIG` in short).
+You can specify the build configuration file with the `MRUBY_CONFIG` environment variable (or `CONFIG` in short).
 If the value specified by `MRUBY_CONFIG` is not the path to the configuration file, `build_config/${MRUBY_CONFIG}.rb` is